Longfld/ASPNETcoreAngularJWT/README.md

 ************************************************************
 Angular (4.3.5) in ASP.NET Core 2 (VS2017 or csproj version)with JWT solution.

+Make sure:

-Make sure ASP.NET CORE 2 has been installed, if not, get from here: https://www.microsoft.com/net/download/core
+ASP.NET CORE 2 has been installed, if not, get from here: https://www.microsoft.com/net/download/core

+nodejs has been installed, if not, get from https://nodejs.org/en/download/

 after download this repositiry, go to folder with file ASPNETCoreAngularJWT.csproj and run command: